Skid row: Anchorage

-Fourth Street in Downtown Anchorage has a homeless and drug abuse problem.
-In 1978, a descriptive analysis document compiled by a Department of Health facility in Anchorage, regarding downtown Anchorage's social issues and vagrancy described parts of Fourth Street as "Skid Row."
+Fourth Street in Downtown Anchorage has a homelessness and drug abuse problem.
+In 1978, a descriptive analysis document compiled by a Department of Health facility in Anchorage, regarding downtown Anchorage's social issues and vagrancy described parts of Fourth Street as "Skid Row".
 Today, the name is not as used professionally, but still has issues of homelessness, especially affecting Native Americans and Native Alaskans.
-Forty-five percent of Anchorage's homeless population in Alaskan Native, as compared to less than 15% of Anchorage's population being of Alaskan descent.
+Forty-five percent of Anchorage's homeless population is Alaskan Native, as compared to less than 15% of Anchorage's population being of Alaskan descent.
 1,100 Anchorage residents were homeless in 2019, over two percent of the city's population.
-However, this figure may include those homeless periodically at some point that year, as opposed to average counts where homeless are counted on a given day, which usually increases the percentage.
+However, this figure may include those people periodically homeless at some point that year, as opposed to average counts where homeless people are counted on a given day, which usually increases the percentage.

 Austin

-Sixth Street in Downtown Austin has issues with homeless camping (which led to a proposition passing to ban public camping in most city areas) and public crime and drug use.
+Sixth Street in Downtown Austin has issues with homeless individuals camping (which led to a proposition passing to ban public camping in most city areas) and public crime and drug use.